How to Choose the Perfect Parrot

 Consider the days you have to yourself again.
 Now write down what you spent your money on during those days, such as food, entertainment, travel.
 Get specific to a point.
 Don't just write food, was it groceries for the house, or did you go out to eat?
 We are itemizing expenditures for a reason.
 Make these items clear enough to differentiate from each other.
 Label this list, INVESTMENTS.

-Finally, consider the days you have to yourself one more time.
+Finally, consider the days you had to yourself one more time.
 Now write down WHO you spent that time with during those days.
 After you've got those names, write down the companions your friends and acquaintances have in their lives.
 It doesn't matter how small or large their companions are, horse to goldfish, list, count and number them all.
-Label this list INFLUENCES.
+Label this list, INFLUENCES.

 Alright, now let's do some revelation equations!

 Divide your ACTIONS list into two categories: HOME and AWAY.

 Divide your INVESTMENTS list into HOME and AWAY.